 KNOXVILLE, Tenn. — The City of Knoxville won't be holding its usual big Festival on the Fourth this year but will host a smaller celebration to mark Independence Day.

-The city will host two events leading up to the 4th, on Friday, July 2 and Saturday, July 3, featuring live music at World's Fair Park.
+The city will host two events leading up to the Fourth of July on Friday, July 2 and Saturday, July 3, featuring live music at World's Fair Park.
 Friday's concert will conclude with a small fireworks show.

 “We were disappointed to have to cancel Festival on the 4th months ago, when many COVID-19 precautions were still in place,” says Kyndra Brewer, Director of the City Office of Special Events.
 “But we are happy to be able to have a family-friendly, patriotic way to kick off the holiday weekend.”